ghmigliorini/Machine-Learning-Ciencia-de-Dados-UTFPR/README.md

-# Machine Learning - Ciencia de Dados-UTFPR
+# Machine Learning - Data Science-UTFPR
- Atividades práticas da disciplina de Introdução ao Reconhecimento de Padrões
+ Practical activities from the course "Introduction to pattern recognition" of the Data Science postgraduate degree